iqrasnaz/Airbnb-NYC/README.md

 ## **Project Overview:**

-This analysis addresses key factors influencing Airbnb bookings in NYC.
-Inspired by personal travel challenges, this project explores host performance, pricing, guest preferences, and property availability to support better booking decisions.
+This analysis helps NYC Airbnb hosts understand what drives successful bookings and how to optimize their listings for higher occupancy and revenue.
+Inspired by observing booking trends as both a Data Analyst and a guest, this project aims to equip Airbnb hosts with data-driven strategies to boost bookings, pricing power, and improve guest satisfaction.

 ## **Objectives:**

 * Identify host traits that drive booking success
 * Analyze location and amenities' impact on pricing and demand
+* Review guest satisfaction
 * Study seasonal and listing availability trends

 ## **Tools & Skills:**